Eglantyne Jebb: Social activism, Cambridge 1900–1918

-From 1895 until 1898 Jebb studied history at Lady Margaret Hall, Oxford, to become a school teacher.
-After a year's experience as a primary school teacher at St. Peter's Junior School in Marlborough, she was convinced that this was not her vocation, though it had increased her awareness of the difficulties and widespread nature of poverty faced by young children.
+From 1895 to 1898, Jebb read history at Lady Margaret Hall, Oxford, intending to become a school teacher.
+Jebb taught for a year at St. Peter's School, Marlborough (built in 1904, closed July 2017).
+This convinced Jebb that teaching was not her vocation.

-She moved to Cambridge to look after her sick mother.
+Jebb moved to Cambridge to look after her sick mother.
 There, encouraged by Mary Marshall and Florence Keynes, she became involved in the Charity Organisation Society, which aimed to bring a modern scientific approach to charity work.
-This led her to carry out an extensive research project into conditions in the city.
-In 1906 she published a book, Cambridge, a Study in Social Questions based on her research.
+This led her to research urban conditions.
+In 1906, Jebb published Cambridge, a Study in Social Questions based on her research.

-In the run-up to the First World War the Cambridge Independent Press, a weekly Liberal-supporting newspaper, published a number of articles covering Eglantyne's campaigning and political activities in Cambridge.
-In 1907, she was appointed to the Education Committee of Cambridge Borough Council, although in her first year she only attended 13 of a possible 31 meetings.
-She was also on the committee of the newly formed "League for Physical Education and Improvement", but resigned citing pressures from other workloads.
+In the run-up to World War I, the Cambridge Independent Press, a weekly Liberal-supporting newspaper, covered Jebb's political campaign in Cambridge.
+In 1907, Jebb was appointed to the Education Committee of Cambridge Borough Council, although in her first year she attended only 13 of a possible 31 meetings.
+Jebb sat on the committee of the newly formed League for Physical Education and Improvement, but resigned citing pressures from other workloads.

-Under the supervision of Florence Keynes, Eglantyne and Florence's daughter Margaret Hill set up and ran the Boys' Employment Registry, shortly followed by a similar one for girls.
-In 2014 a blue plaque was mounted above 82 Regent Street where the employment registry was sited.
+Under the supervision of Florence Keynes, Jebb and Keynes' daughter, Margaret Hill, set up and ran the Boys' Employment Registry, shortly followed by a similar one for girls.
+In 2014, a blue plaque was mounted above 82 Regent Street where the employment registry had been sited.

-In 1913 she was influenced by Charles Roden Buxton to undertake a journey to Macedonia on behalf of the Macedonian Relief Fund.
-She returned shortly before the First World War broke out, and soon was drawn into a project organised by Dorothy, who had begun importing European newspapers – including ones from Germany and Austria-Hungary for which a special license had to be obtained from the government – and publishing extracts in English in the Cambridge Magazine, which revealed that everyday life in the enemy countries was far worse than government propaganda suggested.
+In 1913, Jebb was influenced by Charles Roden Buxton to undertake a journey to Macedonia on behalf of the Macedonian Relief Fund.
+She returned shortly before the First World War broke out, and soon was drawn into a project organised by her sister Dorothy, who had begun importing European newspapers – including ones from Germany and Austria-Hungary for which a special license had to be obtained from the government – and publishing extracts in English in the Cambridge Magazine, which revealed that everyday life in the enemy countries was far worse than government propaganda suggested.
+These translated pleas for aid garnered the support of playwright George Bernard Shaw.